 The drones are also used to guide crowds and vehicles in places prone to infection in a much safer and more efficient manner.
-Drones, Bou Rashid said, can carry out onsite guidance like patrols in key transport hub areas to minimise congestion, as well as observe public areas to locate unprotected crowds.
+Drones, Bou Rached said, can carry out onsite guidance like patrols in key transport hub areas to minimise congestion, as well as observe public areas to locate unprotected crowds.

-Bou Rashid noted that drones can deliver necessary goods without human contacts—such as samples, medicine, and groceries.
+Bou Rached noted that drones can deliver necessary goods without human contacts—such as samples, medicine, and groceries.
 He added that since human-to-human contact is risky at this time, some nations have utilised robots for contactless deliveries—reducing cross-infection while making sure aid arrives for people in need.

 “Robots like drones are immune to infection, so many countries have stepped up to get them out in force to deliver medical supplies and other goods.
 Drones have indeed proven their value especially to those who are quarantined at homes,” he said.